peridio/docs/src/docs/platform/guides/creating-x509-certificates-with-peridio.md

-# Creating X.509 Certificates with Peridio
+# Creating X.509 certificates with Peridio

 This guide describes how to create X.509 certificates with the Peridio CLI.